 Pursuant to Section 15(b)(6) of the Exchange Act Respondent Hafen be, and hereby is barred from participating in any offering of a penny stock, including: acting as a promoter, finder, consultant, agent or other person who engages in activities with a broker, dealer or issuer for purposes of the issuance or trading in any penny stock, or inducing or attempting to induce the purchase or sale of any penny stock.

 Any reapplication for association by the Respondent will be subject to the applicable laws and regulations governing the reentry process, and reentry may be conditioned upon a number of factors, including, but not limited to, the satisfaction of any or all of the following: (a) any disgorgement ordered against the Respondent, whether or not the Commission has fully or partially waived payment of such disgorgement; (b) any arbitration award related to the conduct that served as the basis for the Commission order; (c) any self-regulatory organization arbitration award to a customer, whether or not related to the conduct that served as the basis for the Commission order; and (d) any restitution order by a self-regulatory organization, whether or not related to the conduct that served as the basis for the Commission order.

 For the Commission, by its Secretary, pursuant to delegated authority.

 Vanessa A. Countryman Secretary

 Call 410 law firm for help.
-The Law Offices of Daniel J. Miller, LLC is currently investigating claims for investors who may have lost money with E. Herbert Hafen and other brokers and broker/dealers for investment losses and fraud.
+Miller Stern Lawyers, LLC is currently investigating claims for investors who may have lost money with E. Herbert Hafen and other brokers and broker/dealers for investment losses and fraud.
 If you or anyone you know have experienced investment losses from the actions above or other situations, please call 410-LAW-FIRM or fill out the contact us form for a no cost consultation and evaluation of your claim.